Iran entry requirements for China passport holders

 Must be valid for the duration of your stay

-Your passport must be valid for at least 6 months beyond your planned departure from Iran.
+Your passport must be valid for at least 6 months beyond your intended departure date from Iran.
 Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required